microprediction/timemachines/README.md

   pip install --upgrade prophet

 On some systems pystan is flaky, thus also prophet, thus also things wrapping prophet.
 You'll need an older pystan (unless things have changed).
 Maybe read my [review of prophet](https://www.microprediction.com/blog/prophet) before spending too much install agony there.
+It is an extrapolation library, really, not a timeseries forecasting library.

 Finally, it is time to install the packages you wish to employ.
 You may wish to first check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to get a vague idea of accuracy and speed, and which packages you wish to install.
 But here are some suggestions, ordered by approximate easy of install rather than performance.